Giving a brand-new look to this old dresser was a job that I kept postponing until I couldn't delay it any longer.

 I got this cute eucalyptus stencil and decided it would look lovely on the surface of the drawers.

-Let me know if you want more details on how the stenciling was done.
+Please let me know if you would like more details on how the stenciling was done.
 I don't want to make this post any longer.

 It was my first time stenciling a dresser and it went pretty smoothly.

-Those cute Heppelwhite pulls are now shining thanks to all the elbow grease my daughter gave them.
+Those cute Hepplewhite pulls are now shining thanks to all the elbow grease my daughter put into them.
 Well, she used Bar Keepers Friends, an old toothbrush, and a Brillo pad.

 Don't you love those cute beehive designs?!